Mental Health Advisory Service

 Your care plan will focus on your strengths and help you find the right support at University and in the wider community.
 This might include liaising with other services, such as those provided by the NHS and signposting you to other services and resources that might help you.
 MHAS blank care plan (Office document, 131kB)

-Things to bring to your assessments
+Things to bring to your consultations

 - any care plans that have helped you in the past

-- contact details of people and services that support you, (eg NHS services at home, current personal tutor etc)
+- contact details of people and services that support you, (eg. NHS services at home, current personal tutor etc)

-Support available after your mental health assessment
+Support available after your mental health consultation

 Confidentiality and consent